pignoniG/cognitive_analysis_tool/ReadME.md

 - Visit the [Pupil Labs Docs](https://docs.pupil-labs.com) for more informations about the eye tracker and eye tracking software.

 ### Hardware
-The workload analysis require the use of an external Luminosity Sensor, the [Adafruit TSL2591 board] (https://www.adafruit.com/product/1980).
+The workload analysis require the use of an external Luminosity Sensor, the [Adafruit TSL2591 board](https://www.adafruit.com/product/1980).

 To be able to compute the workload you need to make sure to record the output of the light sensor during the recording.
 This can be done in two ways either by connecting the micro controller to your computer or saving the data on the SD card directly.